santino79/ah-hylia/src/posts/interview-ludovic-tavernier/index.md

 ---
-title: Interview with Ludovic Tavernier
+title: Q&A with...
+Ludovic Tavernier
 excerpt: Data Consultant and Data Visualization Lead
 date: 2019-09-21
 featured_image: /images/content/ludovic-tavernier.jpg
 image_caption:
 tags:
-     - data
-     - interview
+     - interviews
 ---
 _Analysts Assemble is back for another round of interviews with data professionals from across the wide data spectrum.
 This time we have French data visualization lead **Ludovic Tavernier** in the hotseat._